janklimo/dotfiles/README.md

 NOTE: You'll want to adjust a few settings/parameters in the applications that were installed:

-1. In Karabiner Elements, go to "Complex modifications" and "Add rule" to find the Escape Multifunction behavior and enable it.
-Then choose "Parameters" and change `to_if_alone_timeout_milliseconds` to 500.
-2. In Karabiner Elements, map Caps Lock to Escape as a "Simple modification".
-3. In iTerm2 check Profiles > Default > Reuse previous sessions directory.
+1. In iTerm2 check Profiles > Default > Reuse previous sessions directory.
 4. In iTerm2 change Profiles > Default > Terminal > Scroll back links to 10,000.
 5. In OSX change the cursor speed and key repeat speed to highest, and delay until key repeat to lowest in the Mouse and Keyboard settings